Are you looking to buy or sell a commercial property? Do you need legal advice relating to commercial leases? We can help.

 Assign – this is another word used instead of transfer.

-Break Option – a Landlord and Tenant may agree that a Tenant can end their lease early (on an agreed date) provided that certain conditions are met, proper notice is given, and there are no outstanding payments due by the Tenant at the time notice is given or the date on which the lease ends.
+Break Option – a landlord and tenant may agree that a tenant can end their lease early (on an agreed date) provided that certain conditions are met, proper notice is given, and there are no outstanding payments due by the tenant at the time notice is given or the date on which the lease ends.

 Certificate of Incorporation – a certificate issued when a limited company is first registered at Companies House containing key company information (name, registered number), which confirms that the company legally exists and is able to trade.